rns/kollos-luif-doc/manual.md

 <a id="post_processing"></a>
 ## Post-processing

-KHIL uses Direct-to-Lua (D2L) calls specified in a [separate document](d2l/spec.md) to transform LUIF to KIR.
+LUIF grammars are transformed into KIR (Kollos Intermediate Runtime) tables using Direct-to-Lua (D2L) calls and format specified in a [separate document](d2l/spec.md).

-The output of the KHIL will be a table, with one key for each grammar name.
+The output will be a table, with one key for each grammar name.
 Keys *must* be strings.
 The value of each grammar key will be a table, with entries for external and internal symbols and rules.
 Details of the format will be specified later.

-This table will be interpreted by the lower layer (KLOL).
+The KIR table will be interpreted by the lower layer (KLOL).
 Initially post-processing will take a very restricted form in the LUIF structural and lexical grammars.

 The post-processing will expect a lexical grammar named `l0` and a structural grammar named `g1`, and will check (in the same way that Marpa::R2 currently does) to ensure they are compatible.

 <a id="programmatic_grammar_construction"></a>